marrcandre/django-drf-tutorial/README.md

 }
 ```

 # A8.
-Configurando o git
+Configuração do git

 **Um aviso importante**